DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             </em>
             .
 If the method in section one allows the drag to begin, the collection view invokes this method one time per item to be dragged.
-It requests a pasteboard writer for the item’s underlying model object.
+It requests a pasteboard writer for the item's underlying model object.
 The method returns a custom object that implements
             <code>
                 NSPasteboardWriting
             </code>
-            ; in your case it’s
+            ; in your case it's
             <code>
                 NSURL
             </code>